-Over the past decade, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for many decades.
-The R-22 and HCFC mandates are expected to have the HVAC industry turn to a more earth friendly refrigerant with a technical code R410A.
+Over the past decade, both the U.S. and Canadian governments have directed that all producers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
+The R-22 and HCFC mandates are intended to have the HVAC industry shift to a more earth friendly refrigerant with a technical code R410A.
 R410A has been verified to be safer for the environment.

 In late 2010 the majority of air conditioning firms began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These units are more commonly called “dry charged units”.
-These A/C units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
+These systems are more commonly called “dry charged units”.
+The units can legally be sold and installed which permits your Cocoa area HVAC contractor to charge the unit on-site with R22.
 R22 is still legal for AC repair or service a while longer.
-The purpose of these Dry Charged Units is to offer the greater Cocoa area a more simple and affordable replacement option for central air conditioners and heat pumps.
+The reason for these Dry Charged Units is to offer the greater Cocoa area a more simple and affordable replacement option for central air conditioners and heat pumps.
 However, these units also dodge the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?